-Rhonda Cohen is currently retired.
-Prior to retiring, she was a partner at Ballard Spahr, LLP, one of the largest law firms in Philadelphia.
-Ms. Cohen now serves as a director and/or officer of a number of local boards, including The Christopher Ludwick Foundation, Delaware Valley Friends School, Glenmede Trust Company, Swarthmore College, and Visit Philadelphia.
+Prior to retiring, Rhonda was a partner at Ballard Spahr, LLP, one of the largest law firms in Philadelphia.
+Rhonda now serves as a director and/or officer of a number of local boards, including The Christopher Ludwick Foundation, Delaware Valley Friends School, Glenmede Trust Company, Swarthmore College, and Visit Philadelphia.
 She is a graduate of Swarthmore College and Penn Law.

-Dr. Jim Cornish is an Associate Professor of Psychiatry at University of Pennsylvania and is nationally recognized for research and treatment of addiction disorders.
+Jim is an Associate Professor of Psychiatry at the University of Pennsylvania and is nationally recognized for research and treatment of addiction disorders.

 Dr. Steve Piltch

-Head of The Shipley School for the past 25+ years, Dr. Steve Piltch has spent his entire career as a public and independent school teacher, coach, counselor, and educational administrator.
-He is also an instructor at the University of Pennsylvania and has served on the boards of The Gladwyne Montessori School, The Wyndcroft School, Girard College, ADVIS, and PAIS.
-He is currently on the boards of The Center for the Study of Boys’ and Girls’ Lives (CSBGL), SpeakUp!, Minding Your Mind, DMAX Foundation, The Gesu School, and Chester Charter School for the Arts.
-Steve holds a Bachelor’s Degree from Williams College, two Master’s Degrees in education, and a Doctorate in education from Harvard University.
+Steve is the Director of the School Leadership Program at the University of Pennsylvania Graduate School of Education.
+Previously, he served as Head of School for 27 years at the Shipley School, a PreK–12 independent day school in Bryn Mawr, PA.
+Steve spent his entire career as a public and independent school teacher, coach, counselor, and educational administrator.
+He is currently on the boards of The Center for the Study of Boys’ and Girls’ Lives (CSBGL), SpeakUp!, Minding Your Mind, DMAX Foundation, Gesu School, and Chester Charter School for the Arts.
+Steve holds a B.A. from Williams College, two master’s degrees in education, and a Doctorate in education from Harvard University.

+Prior to joining Alex.Brown in 2022, Bill was with Janney Montgomery Scott, LLC as an Executive Vice President.
+Bill has over 35 years of experience in the financial industry.
 Bill is a graduate of The Haverford School and Duke University, where he was a member of the varsity lacrosse team for four years.
-He is actively involved with the ESF Dream Camp Foundation, a program that affords underprivileged youth in the Philadelphia area the opportunity to attend summer camp and receive year-round mentoring.
-Bill’s passion for philanthropy has been passed on to his family who have joined him in giving back to the community though participation in Good Works and ESF’s Dream Camp, among other philanthropically inclined organizations.
-When he is not in the office or actively serving his community, he enjoys spending his time skiing, sailing, working around the family’s farm and vacationing with his family in Ontario and Boca Grande, FL.
+Despite his devotion and commitment to providing quality service to his clients, Bill still manages to find time to pursue his passion for philanthropy and spend time with his wife and their four children.
+Bill's passion for philanthropy has been passed on to his family who have joined him in giving back to the community through participation in Good Works and ESF's Dream Camp, among other philanthropically inclined organizations.
+When he is not in the office or actively serving his community, he enjoys spending his time skiing, sailing, attending his children's athletic events, working around the family's farm and vacationing with his family in Northern Ontario.